Contact Lens Care

 Depending on the cause, double vision can either be a temporary issue or a long-term condition.
-Seeing in double vision may cause you to become anxious, dizzy, disoriented and confused.
-You may even experience the same symptoms when your eyes are closed.
+Seeing in double vision may cause you to become anxious, dizzy, disoriented and confused..

 What causes double vision?

-We often take for granted the complex process that occurs for our eyes to be able to function smoothly.
-Our double vision can affect either one eye (monocular diplopia) or both (binocular diplopia), which usually dictates which kind of treatment you’ll require.
+We often take for granted the complex process that occurs for our eyes to be able to function smoothly together.
+Our perception of double vision can be related to one eye’s inability to process an image properly (monocular diplopia) or both where eyes are pointing in different directions (binocular diplopia).

 Cranial nerve palsies